Muthana State Establishment

 The site operated continuously from 1983 to 1991, producing thousands of tons of precursors and chemical warfare agents, including mustard gas, sarin, tabun, and VX.
 The site was heavily bombed during the Gulf War.
 From 1992 to 1994 the UNSCOM Chemical Destruction Group operated at this site to eliminate remaining precursor materials, destroy production plants and equipment, and hydrolyse or burn remaining chemical warfare agents.
 Muthana was also the initial location for Iraq's biological weapons program (1985-1987).

 Foundation

 Muthana State Establishment was built in the early 1980s under the guise of a pesticide production plant dubbed "The State Enterprise for Pesticide Production" or "SEPP" (its name changed later to Muthana State Establishment).

-This Iraqi chemical weapon program was assisted by a wide variety of companies and governments.
+This Iraqi chemical weapon program was assisted by a wide variety of companies and governments, with the largest contributions from West Germany.

 German companies helped Iraq to build Muthana facilities such as laboratories, an administrative building, bunkers in the early 1980s.
 Other German companies provided Iraq with 1,027 tons of precursors of mustard gas, sarin, tabun, and tear gasses in all.
 This work allowed Iraq to produce 150 tons of mustard agent and 60 tons of tabun in 1983 and 1984 respectively, continuing throughout the decade.